iinalepisto/Movies-app/README.md

 # Movies-app
 Movie app to find movies and tv shows and add them to your favorite list.

 You can search movies or tv shows by name.
 See details about the movie/show.
-Infinite scrolling.
+Infinite scrolling and CRUD operations.<br>

+Created with React, Node.js, Express, MongoDB and themoviedb.org.

 Still todo: <br>
 -register and login users<br>